Block and Brace: Best Practices To Secure Cargo on Trailers

 Author: Joe Weaver

 Block and brace practices are key to the shipping process, particularly over-the-road trucking.
-These techniques keep cargo stable during transport.
 However, implementing block and brace methods is a challenge.
 Varying load sizes, shapes, and weights demand different approaches to cargo securement.
-Also, failure to properly block and brace cargo can cause goods to be damaged.
+Failure to properly block and brace cargo can cause goods to be damaged in transit.

 What are Block and Brace Methods?

 When it comes to securing cargo, there is no one-size-fits-all approach.
 Multiple techniques exist for both blocking and bracing.
-Let's examine the individual components of block and brace.
+Let's examine the individual components that comprise this practice.

 What is Blocking?

-Blocking is the practice of using various materials to prevent cargo from shifting or moving side-to-side movement during transportation.
+Blocking involves the use of various materials to prevent cargo from shifting or moving side-to-side movement during transportation.
 The main goal is to keep the load from moving horizontally.

 Common materials used when blocking a load include: